Scaranman/Portfolio-Site/content/en/authors/admin/_index.md

     url: https://www.lenel.com/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a UX Designer with a B.S. in Human Centered Computing (HCC) and a minor in Japanese
+bio: UX Designer with a B.S. in Human Centered Computing (HCC) and a minor in Japanese.

 # Interests to show in About widget
 interests:
 - UX
 - Technology
 - Music
+- Video games
+- Collecting novelty chopsticks

 # Education to show in About widget
 education: